 While back East for my dentist's STAR WARS themed wedding (Not Kidding), I was able to catch up with Mez and he was nice enough to give AFJ & MIDTOWN COMICS an exclusive interview about his company's flagship line of action figures.
-Not only is he an incredibly knowledgeable guy, Mez is exactly what this industry needs--someone that truly gives a damn what you guys are spending your hard earned cash on and wants to make the best possible product.
-Their was no MEZCO before this Mez which means that he is an entrepreneur that took a chance on himself and believing in something he loved could become a career.
+Not only is he an incredibly knowledgeable guy, but Mez is also exactly what this industry needs--someone that truly gives a damn what you guys are spending your hard earned cash on and wants to make the best possible product.
+There was no MEZCO before this Mez which means that he is an entrepreneur that took a chance on himself and believing in something he loved could become a career.
 Now he is at the top of his game and the talk of the toy world.
 Never underestimate a kid from NYC with a dream.

 AFJ/MIDTOWN: First off, thank you for taking the time out of your busy schedule Mez, myself and the Junkies really appreciate it.

 MEZ: My pleasure.

 AFJ/MIDTOWN: Before we dive into the ONE:12 COLLECTIVE which is the focus of this piece, tell us the origin story of MEZCO.